Click here for specific information about your city in Santa Clara County!

 Gilroy – Certified Compliant Housing Element

 August 21, 2023: The City of Gilroy has received HCD certification of its Housing Element!
 HCD’s letter points out that “the City must continue timely and effective implementation of all programs”- as with every jurisdiction, Gilroy must keep the commitments they have made in the Housing Element.
 With a compliant housing element, the City now meets housing element requirements for competitive State and regional funding sources.
-Since Gilroy earned certification after the May 31, 2023 deadline, they must complete rezoning associated with their Housing Element by January 31, 2024.
+Since Gilroy earned certification after the May 31, 2023 deadline, they were required to complete rezoning associated with their Housing Element by January 31, 2024.

 State law requires local jurisdictions to analyze their communities’ housing needs and resources available to address them.
 ABAG/MTC has compiled demographic, economic, and housing stock data required by HCD for each Bay Area jurisdiction so that local planning staff can focus on developing meaningful policies and programs.
 The data packets include some data related to the state’s requirement to Affirmatively Further Fair Housing (AFFH).
 Here is the data packet for Gilroy.